DappDevs/presentations/content/how-to-dappdev.md

 Face-to-face interaction is one of the most effective means of cementing knowledge, and the ideas you'll generate among this particularly imaginative crowd are just intoxicating.

+We have a Slack, which will help everyone stay connected as we go our separate ways, as well a GitHub to colloborate on projects together and create a repository of shared knowledge.

-We also will be running some workshops, more formal oppurtunities for you to get together and learn exactly how things work, so keep an eye out for these events.
+We also will be running some workshops in the near future, which will be more formal oppurtunities for you to get together and learn exactly how things work, so keep an eye out for these events.